mahasivan/portfolio-simple-website/README.md

-Portfolio Website
+My Portfolio Website
-This is a simple portfolio website consisting of a home page and a contact page, created using HTML and basic CSS.
-The website serves as a platform to showcase my projects, skills, and provide contact information for potential clients, collaborators, or employers.

-Features
-Home Page: Displays an overview of my projects and skills, allowing visitors to explore my work.
-Contact Page: Provides a convenient way for visitors to get in touch with me, including a contact form or direct contact information.
+Welcome to my portfolio website!
+This website serves as a showcase of my skills, projects, and experiences as a [your profession or field].
+Through this platform, I aim to provide an insight into my work, accomplishments, and the technologies I'm proficient in.

+Features:
+Projects Showcase: Explore a curated selection of my projects, including descriptions, technologies used, and links to live demos or repositories.
+About Me: Learn more about me, my background, skills, and experiences.
+Contact: Get in touch with me through various channels, such as email or social media.
-Technologies Used
+Technologies Used:
-HTML5
-CSS3
-Usage
-Clone the repository: git clone.git
-Open index.html in your web browser to view the home page, and navigate to contact.html to view the contact page.
-Customize the content in the HTML files to showcase your own projects, skills, and contact information.
-Feel free to contribute by submitting pull requests or reporting issues!

-This description reflects the simplicity of your portfolio website and guides users on how to explore it and contribute if they wish.
-Adjustments can be made according to your specific website structure and preferences.
+HTML: Used for structuring the content of the website.
+CSS: Employed for styling and enhancing the visual appeal of the website.
+Feel free to browse through my portfolio and get in touch if you have any questions or collaboration opportunities!

+You can modify this description to better suit your specific website and add any additional sections or information you deem necessary.